-If you fail to notify your department's personnel office within 60 days of a divorce, termination of domestic partnership, legal separation, or a child ceases to be a dependent, then you, and any dependents, will not be eligible for COBRA coverage, and the department's personnel office will send you a letter of unavailability of coverage.
+If you fail to notify your departmental personnel office within 60 days of a divorce, termination of domestic partnership, legal separation or a child ceasing to be a dependent, then you and any dependents will not be eligible for COBRA coverage and the departmental personnel office will send you a letter of unavailability of coverage.
 You and your dependents will not be offered COBRA coverage if you are terminated for gross misconduct.

 Please visit our

 For Delta Dental PPO, Delta Dental PPO plus Premier Basic, and Delta Dental PPO plus Premier Enhanced:

 Send COBRA enrollment forms (STD.
 692) to:

 P.O.
 Box 537011

 For DeltaCare USA:

 For MetLife* Standard Plan and MetLife* Enhanced Plan:

 P.O.
 Box 13724

 Philadelphia, PA 19101